goblinrieur/15square/Readme.md

 # WIP : 2020-09-24

-make it public & permet it to be injected in [gforth gadget container](https://hub.docker.com/r/francoispussault/gforthgadgets)
+make it public & permit it to be injected in [gforth gadget container](https://hub.docker.com/r/francoispussault/gforthgadgets)

 and of course being ran by his own.